 Crime rates rised up almost triple times.
 But thanks to you guys, we find this Zello and continue this public service to our community

 Contact me through Zello channel.
 Like you all, I believe that verbal is better than written.
 Thanks again and may God bless you all for this amazing apps.

-We were immediately successful, connecting with the night watchman early afternoon (CST) Thursday.
+We connected with the night watchman.
 When Jebat responded, he told us that it was a bad time: 2:30a.m. in Malaysia and minutes after he and his contacts had spotted a criminal suspect outside.

 Agreeing to talk later, we stayed on for a few minutes more, listening to the night watch contacts talk back and forth on their public Zello channel.
 It was fascinating – like listening to a police scanner – but because none of us spoke Malay, we had little to no idea what was happening and eventually logged off.

 Then we received a second email, which explained exactly what we had been listening to.
 Jebat told us that from the time we had Zello-ed him the night before until about six hours later, he and his channel contacts had been tracking suspects outside a neighborhood in Sepang.
 Working with the Royal Malaysian Police, they arrested two criminals at about 9am MST.
 Jebat included the picture above, commenting, “This is the photo.
 Most of us are happy another crime’s busted.
 Who knows what would be waiting for us tonight...”

 In the rest of his email, Jebat described the operation of two channels that help Sepang community, which reach about 680 users collectively.
 First, he explained the night watch channel:

 We have members from various backgrounds, from religious teachers and professors to fire fighters, hamburger stalls to aircraft technicians, bus drivers to engineers and doctors, and of course, policemen.